-• Details: PG&E submitted its updated regionalization proposal on February 26, 2021.
-In response to feedback, PG&E modified its five regions (renamed North Coast, North Valley & Sierra, Bay Area, South Bay & Central Coast, and Central Valley), including moving Yolo County from Region 1 to Region 2 (North Valley & Sierra), where it would be grouped together with the following counties: Colusa, El Dorado, Glenn, Lassen, Nevada, Placer, Plumas, Sacramento, Shasta, Sierra, Solano, Sutter, Tehama, and Yuba.
+- Details: PG&E submitted its updated regionalization proposal on February 26, 2021.
+In response to feedback, PG&E modified its five regions (renamed North Coast, North Valley & Sierra, Bay Area, South Bay & Central Coast, and Central Valley), including moving Yolo County from Region 1 to Region 2 (North Valley & Sierra), where it would be grouped with the following counties: Colusa, El Dorado, Glenn, Lassen, Nevada, Placer, Plumas, Sacramento, Shasta, Sierra, Solano, Sutter, Tehama, and Yuba.
 PG&E also provided more information on the new leadership positions that it is creating and its "Lean Operating System" implementation.
 Currently, PG&E is in Phase 1 of 3 of its regionalization plan, which is focused on refining regional boundaries, establishing roles and governance for regional leadership, and recruiting and hiring for those positions.
 In Phase 2 (second half of 2021 through 2022), PG&E will establish and implement the regional boundaries and provide the resources and staffing to support it.
-In Phase 3 (2023 and after), PG&E will continue to reassess, refine and collaborate with other functional groups to improve efficiencies, safety, reliability and customer service.

-- Analysis: The implications of PG&E's regionalization plan on CCA operations, customers, and costs are largely unclear based on the information presented in PG&E's application and updated application.
+In Phase 3 (2023 and after), PG&E will continue to reassess, refine and collaborate with other functional groups to improve efficiencies, safety, reliability and customer service. - Analysis: The implications of PG&E's regionalization plan on CCA operations, customers, and costs are largely unclear based on the information presented in PG&E's application and updated application.
 PG&E's regionalization plan could impact PG&E's responsiveness and management of local government relations and local and regional issues, such as safety, that directly impact VCE customers.
 It could also impact municipalization efforts, although this issue has not been explicitly addressed and remains unclear at this time.
-As part of Region 2, VCE would be grouped with several northern counties in central and eastern California. - Next Steps: Comments on PG&E's updated regionalization plan are due April 2, 2021, and reply comments are due April 9, 2021.
-PG&E must engage its Regional Vice Presidents and Regional Safety Directors by June 1, 2021. - Additional Information: PG&E Updated Regionalization Proposal (February 26, 2021); Ruling modifying procedural schedule (December 23, 2020); Scoping Memo and Ruling (October 2, 2020); Application (June 30, 2020); A.20-06-011.
+As part of Region 2, VCE would be grouped with several northern counties in central and eastern California. - Next Steps: A status conference is scheduled for May 18, 2021.
+PG&E must engage its Regional Vice Presidents and Regional Safety Directors by June 1, 2021. - Additional Information: Notice of status conference (April 30, 2021); PG&E Updated Regionalization Proposal (February 26, 2021); Ruling modifying procedural schedule (December 23, 2020); Scoping Memo and Ruling (October 2, 2020); Application (June 30, 2020); A.20-06-011.